 In addition, false-positive COVID-19 results are more threatening in areas of high prevalence.
 This is because areas with a high incidence of Coronavirus disease mostly lack the means to properly accommodate all infected.

 Furthermore, health facilities in areas like these sometimes resort to ‘patient cohorting’—or the practice of isolating patients of the same infection in one area.
 Patient cohorting is, by no means, inherently harmful.
 But with individuals who received false positive results, it is since the possibility of actually becoming infected is gravely increased.
-This is why proper covid-19 testing is needed.

 - Breeds Mistrust

 Test errors do happen sometimes.
 There’s no perfect and foolproof way to conduct things, especially in the context of epidemiology, where virus often mutates, therefore possibly leaving the health protocols obsolete.

 If you tell everyone that, some may believe and be contented with it, while some won’t just simply accept it, which is perfectly understandable.
 The COVID-19 pandemic has been dragged on for too long, and for three years, humanity has been the one on defense.
 It puts everyone on the edge and fluctuations in testing results don’t help.

 Moreover, the lack of trust among the citizens renders health protocols weak.
 Or more aptly, it compromises the credibility of health institutions and the government, which may potentially lead to civil unrest.
 And with the long list of conspiracy theories about COVID-19 littering the internet, mistrust is the last thing that everyone needs.

 Waiting for test results will always be an anxiety-inducing situation no matter what they’re about.
 Whether it’s a math exam, SATs, drug tests, and in this case, a COVID-19 test.
 It’s nerve-racking to wait for the result, only to find out that you’re COVID-19 positive.